cdl-geneseo/student-affiliates/CommandLine_GitHubTricks.md

 ### Set up your code editor of choice

-Apparently when you are contributing to a GitHub repository and encounter a *merge conflict*, you get placed in the default text editor for git from the terminal, VIM.
+Apparently when you are contributing to a GitHub repository and encounter a *merge conflict*, you get placed in the default Command Line Interface (CLI) text editor for git from the terminal, VIM.
 According to GitHub tipsters, this is a horrifying platform that should be avoided at all costs.

-I wouldn't know, as I hadn't even heard of it until now, but I have no desire to "open the door", so to speak, on this horror movie villian.
+But we are fearless digital paladins on a crusade to refute and overthrow the

 I'd much rather set up my git to automatically open my TE of choice, VS Code.

 Type this command into your terminal to do the same: